-• The super guarantee requires employers to contribute 10.5% of your income into your super account on top of your salary.
+- The super guarantee requires employers to contribute a set percentage of your annual income into your super account on top of your salary.

-Often super is overlooked by many people, either because it seems complicated or purely because they ‘don’t care about it’.
+Superannuation is often overlooked by many people, either because it seems complicated or purely because they ‘don’t care about it’.
 However, super is one of the most important financial tools at your disposal, and understanding it can save you thousands, if not hundreds of thousands of dollars in the long-run.

 If you’re employed full-time and working in Australia, superannuation is one of the best financial concepts to grasp and understand to set yourself up for a wealthy retirement.